quickemu-project/quickemu/README.md

   * `cpu_cores="4"` - Specify the number of CPU cores allocated to the VM
   * `ram="4G"` - Specify the amount of RAM to allocate to the VM
   * `disk="16G"` - Specify the size of the virtual disk allocated to the VM

+## Disk preallocation

+Preallocation mode (allowed values: `off`, `metadata` (default), `falloc`, `full`).
+An image with preallocated metadata is initially larger but can improve performance when the image needs to grow. `falloc` and `full` preallocations are like the same options of raw format, but sets up metadata also.

+Specify what disk preallocation should be used, if any, when creating the system disk image by adding a line like this to your VM configuration.

+  * `preallocation="metadata"`

 ## Floppy disks

 If you're like [Alan Pope](https://popey.com) you'll probably want to mount a